Metals

 Only elements less reactive than carbon can be extracted from their ores through reduction with carbon.

-Reactivity can be described as the tendency of a metal to form a positive ion.
+The reactivity of a metal can be described as its tendency to form a positive ion.

 Metal Extraction